github/opensource.guide/_articles/maintaining-balance-for-open-source-maintainers.md

 Can you keep up your pace for 10 weeks?
 10 months?
 10 years?

-There are tools like the [Burnout Checklist](https://governingopen.com/resources/signs-of-burnout-checklist.html) from [@shaunagm](https://github.com/shaunagm) and Mozilla’s [personal ecology self-assessment kit](https://docs.google.com/document/d/1duOYQ6EbcDTH_CK6ux3BGRiVYptGTUMOtndZbbwulOY/edit#heading=h.mn38481ischw) that can help you reflect on your current pace and see if there are any adjustments you can make.
+There are tools like the [Burnout Checklist](https://governingopen.com/resources/signs-of-burnout-checklist.html) from [@shaunagm](https://github.com/shaunagm) and Mozilla's [personal ecology self-assessment kit](https://docs.google.com/document/d/1duOYQ6EbcDTH_CK6ux3BGRiVYptGTUMOtndZbbwulOY/edit#heading=h.mn38481ischw) that can help you reflect on your current pace and see if there are any adjustments you can make.
 Some maintainers also use wearable technology to track metrics like sleep quality and heart rate variability (both linked to stress).

 <aside markdown="1" class="pquote">
- I’m a big believer in good wearables.
+ I'm a big believer in good wearables.
 With the science behind it, you can understand how you could have done better and how to get to an optimal state of what you want to do.
   <p markdown="1" class="pquote-credit">
 — open source maintainer
   </p>